Fliplet/fliplet-cli/docs/Data-integration-service.md

     // to the Fliplet Data Source hence might require updating
     timestampColumnName: 'updatedAt',

+    // Define whether remote entries on Fliplet servers should be kept or deleted when
+    // they are not found in the local dataset returned by the query result.
+    // Using "update" will keep orphaned entries while "replace" will delete them.
+    mode: 'update',

     // Define which (optional) column should be used to compare whether
     // the record has been flagged as deleted on your database and should
     // be removed from the Fliplet Data Source